-Since 2003, we (Anne and Peter Meylan) have worked in partnership with the Sea Turtle Conservancy (STC) to monitor important Panamanian sea turtle nesting beaches in the Bocas del Toro Province and the Comarca Ngäbe Buglé, from the Changuinola River to the Chiriquí River.
-Key among these beaches are three in the Bastimentos Island National Marine Park, Small Zapatilla Cay, Big Zapatilla Cay and Playa Larga.
-For the 2017 nesting season, we anticipate having up to 6 openings for research assistants to help with this work.
+Since 2003, Anne and Peter Meylan have worked in partnership with the Sea Turtle Conservancy (STC) to monitor important Panamanian sea turtle nesting beaches in the Bocas del Toro Province and the Comarca Ngäbe Buglé, from the Changuinola River to the Chiriquí River.
+Key among these beaches are three in the Bastimentos Island National Marine Park (BINMP), Small Zapatilla Cay, Big Zapatilla Cay and Playa Larga.
+Up to 6 research assistants are needed to help with this work.

 Application Information for Research Assistant Positions

 Research Assistantship (RA) positions are voluntary (unpaid) and selected RAs are expected to plan and finance their own travel to and from Bocas del Toro, Panama, and work on the project for at least two months.
 Good knowledge of Spanish and English is required.
 Selected RAs will receive room and board in small, very basic field camps and will be expected to help with cooking and clean-up.
 Applicants with: 1) education in biology or related fields, 2) previous fieldwork with sea turtles, and 3) experience working/living in multicultural environments in isolated locations for extended periods will be most competitive for these positions.
 Beach monitoring season runs May through October.
 Preference will be given to applicants who can be in Bocas on 27 April or who could remain in Bocas until 2 November.

 Good knowledge of Spanish and English is required.
 Applicants with: 1) education in biology or related fields, 2) previous fieldwork with sea turtles, and 3) experience working/living in multicultural environments in isolated locations for extended periods will be most competitive for these positions.
 Availability for the entirety of one specified time interval for the BINMP program (May through July or August through October) is required.